-This past week, news broke that two major hospitals in New York City – where COVID-19 cases are most staggering – would no longer allow pregnant women to labour alongside a support person, such as the baby's father, the woman's partner, a relative, a doula, or a midwife.
+This past week, news broke that two major hospitals in New York City – where COVID-19 cases are most staggering – would no longer allow pregnant women to labor alongside a support person, such as the baby’s father, the woman’s partner, a relative, a doula, or a midwife.
 The outcry was immense – a petition to overrule the decision received more than 600,000 signatures.
-In response, New York Governor Andrew Cuomo issued an executive order this weekend that required all hospitals – both public and private – to allow women to have a partner in the labour and delivery room.
+In response, New York Governor Andrew Cuomo issued an executive order this weekend that required all hospitals – both public and private – to allow women to have a partner in the labor and delivery room.

 The Department of Health also notified hospitals that they are required to allow one person to accompany a woman throughout childbirth.

 However, the medical community is torn on whether this is the right call.

 In a new petition, doctors and nurses are imploring that the governor reconsider his decision to allow an additional partner “with no emergent medical need” onto the labor floor.

 “Doing so will use up desperately needed personal protective equipment already being rationed,” the letter stated.
 “The safety of the specialized health care workers saving mothers’ and babies’ lives remains in the best interest of all New Yorkers and must guide your decisions.
 Putting health care workers at increased risk puts every mother and baby at increased risk.
 This is not about today, but tomorrow and the next day.
 We implore you to let the reality of the current situation, not emotion, rule the day.
 Allow medical practitioners to make medical decisions.”